sunilchhablani/aws-lambda-edge-workshops/Workshop1/Lab6_DynamicOriginSelection/README.md

 ### 1. Create new cache behavior for images

-To calculate the average response time to fetch an image from S3 origin in "EU (Frakfurt)" region, create a new cache behaviour with TTL set to 0.
-On setting TTL to 0, Cloudfront doesn't cache the objects and the request is always sent to origin.
+To calculate the average response time to fetch an image from S3 origin in "EU (Frankfurt)" region, create a new cache behaviour with TTL set to 0.
+On setting TTL to 0, CloudFront doesn't cache the objects and the request is always sent to origin.

-Jump to Cloudfront console, click on distribution ID and under `Behaviors` tab, click on `Create Behavior`.
+Jump to CloudFront console, click on distribution ID and under `Behaviors` tab, click on `Create Behavior`.
 Choose the following Cache Behavior settings:
 * `Path Pattern`: `/card/*.jpg`
 * `Viewer Protocol Policy`: `Redirect HTTP to HTTPS`
 * `Object Caching`: `Customize`